Day-Lab-Bioinformatics/CUT-Tag_analysis/README.md

 *	Adapt the paths in Launch_Alignment.sh and Alignment_Job.sh as needed.
 *	Run Launch_Alignment.sh, this will loop over all the files in the folder containing your sequencing resutls and launch an sbatch background job using Alignment_Job.sh for each file in parallel.

+## Remove duplicates
+Remove the duplicates in your files.
+This is not always recommended for CUT&Tag.
+If you are looking at chromatin modifications Tn5 will cut in open chromatin and thus will very likely cut at similar places in all cells.
+In that case it is likely that your duplicates are not due to the library prep PCR, but due to true Tn5 detection.
+* Adapt the paths and suffixes as needed in Launch_Duplicate_Removal and Duplicate_Removal_Job.sh.
+* Run the Launch_Duplicate_Removal.sh script which will call the duplicate removal script for each file.